azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/deploy-aks.md

 You'll need an Azure subscription.
 You can get one free through [Visual Studio Dev Essentials](https://visualstudio.microsoft.com/dev-essentials/).

-## Create an Azure web app to host a container
+## Create an Azure Kubernetes cluster to host a container

 1. Sign into Azure at [https://portal.azure.com](https://portal.azure.com).